 LAMPS PLUS: What is one “trick of the trade” that you implement in your designs?

-KIMBERLEY SELDON: I love to line lamps with color to introduce more warmth into a room.
+KIMBERLEY SELDON: I love to line living room lamps with color to introduce more warmth into the room.

 LAMPS PLUS: What is the best design advice you ever received?